 Other symptoms that might suggest cancer include:

 A rare condition associated with breast cancer, Paget’s disease has symptoms that are similar to eczema or psoriasis.
 A red, scaly rash will appear on the nipple, and bleeding may occur.
 The nipple may be sore and can become scabby.
-This condition appears in 1–4% of breast cancer cases.
+This condition appears in 1 to 4% of breast cancer cases.

 If a doctor suspects that a person has Paget’s disease, they will order a biopsy.

 A few different underlying conditions can cause bleeding nipples.
-These include breastfeeding, irritation, allergy, infection, and tumors.
+These include nursing, irritation, allergy, infection, and tumors.

-If breastfeeding causes bleeding nipples, try to find a way to improve latching or speak to a doctor.
+If nursing causes bleeding nipples, try to find a way to improve the baby’s latch and seek support from a lactation consultant, midwife, or doctor.

 If an allergy is causing the problem, a doctor may recommend a steroid cream.
 In the case of an infection, doctors typically prescribe antibiotics.